DSCI-554/streamlit-example/public/deploy.md

 1. **GitHub Account**: You need a GitHub account and a repository to store your code.
 2. **Streamlit Community Cloud Account** (optional): Streamlit provides a free cloud service specifically for deploying Streamlit apps.

----

-## Option 1: Deploying on Streamlit Community Cloud
+## Deploying on Streamlit Community Cloud

 Streamlit Community Cloud is a free and easy way to deploy Streamlit apps.